thinei/QR-Generator/README.md

 2. QR code image will be generated based on your input text.

-3. The output QR image can save in phone gallery. p.s  * only tapping upon image, this will automatically saved in your phone gallery. *
+3. The output QR image can save in phone gallery.
+- only tapping upon image, this will automatically saved in your phone gallery.